courselabs/kubernetes/labs/pods/README.md

 <details>
   <summary>Not sure how?</summary>

+Lots of ways to see this, but the wide output is the easiest:

 ```
 kubectl get pods -o wide whoami
 ```
 </details><br/>

-> That shows the internal IP address of the Pod - any other Pod in the cluster can connect on that address
+> That shows the internal IP address of the Pod - any other Pod in the cluster can connect on that address.

 The sleep Pod container has cURL installed, which you can use to make a request to the HTTP server in the whoami Pod: